 This healthy meal is chock full of veggies and simmered in a delicious homemade tomato, basil and red pepper sauce.
+The homemade sauce goes so well with chicken and chorizo giving this dish a Mediterranean flair.

 I have to admit this isn't my recipe........my husband came up with this recipe when looking for ways to use up the copious jars of tomato and basil sauce we had in the freezer.